Tom Cruise, Katie Holmes wrap up speedy divorce

 "Cases with so many moving parts do not routinely resolve themselves in a matter of 10 days.
 We obviously have one or two extremely motivated people," Talbert said.

-He added it was difficult to speculate accurately about settlement details, and added that media coverage about Cruise and Scientology likely played a role in the speedy finish.
+He said it was difficult to speculate accurately about settlement details, and added that media coverage about Cruise and Scientology likely played a role in the speedy finish.

 "Nobody wins in a messy public battle, and you certainly have two concerned parents here that recognized Suri definitely loses if this is a public divorce," Talbert said.